Skip to main content

 History of CRKN

-Working with librarians, researchers, administrators, funders and publishers, CRKN has engaged stakeholders in innovative projects and initiatives, transformed the research environment by improving access to content in Canadian universities, and influenced the marketplace through a reduction in costs for CRKN members.
-CRKN’s inclusive and large-scale approach to content licensing continues to deliver value to its member universities and its model is considered a best practice internationally.
+Working with librarians, researchers, administrators, funders, and publishers, CRKN has engaged stakeholders in innovative projects and initiatives, transformed the research environment by improving access to content in Canadian universities, and influenced the marketplace by reducing licensing costs for CRKN members.
+CRKN’s inclusive and large-scale approach to content licensing continues to deliver value to its member universities, and its model is considered a best practice internationally.

 In the late 1990s, the Canadian Association of Research Libraries (CARL) and Canada's four regional library consortia (CAUL, BCI, OCUL and COPPUL) were encouraged to approach the Canada Foundation for Innovation (CFI) for support by demonstrating that systematic access to published research was an essential component of Canada's research infrastructure.